 Our vertical lift aviation expertise supports our clients in the implementation of urban air mobility (UAM) utilizing AAM, such as electric vertical take-off and landing (eVTOL) vehicles.
 UAM is functioning at many airports and hospitals using helicopters.
 We expect a relatively swift transition from helicopters to eVTOL vehicles over the next several years.
 With eVTOL vehicles expected to be much quieter, possibly as quiet as existing ambient acoustic environments in urban areas, this transition will expand UAM across the globe, beyond urban areas, and into suburban and even rural areas.

-Additionally, HMMH is a transportation environmental consulting firm and has experience with all modes of transportation.
-AAM is the next frontier of transportation and will likely rely on all of the existing modes of transportation for its successful implementation.
-Our experience in transportation and models used throughout the transportation industry will be instrumental in the planning of AAM implementation.
+Additionally, HMMH is a transportation environmental consulting firm and has experience with all modes of transportation, instrumental in the planning of AAM implementation.

 HMMH is a deeply engaged member of several organizations focused on AAM, including NASA’s Urban Air Mobility Noise Working Group, Community Air Mobility Initiative (CAMI), and Canadian Advanced Air Mobility Consortium (CAAM).
 We are proud to have contributed to the recently released Technical Paper on “Urban Air Mobility Noise: Current Practice, Gaps, and Recommendations” from NASA’s Urban Air Mobility Noise Working Group (UNWG).